matmodlab/matmodlab2/docs/source/intro/conventions.rst

 Overview
 ========

-Conventions used through out Matmodlab are described.
+Conventions used through out *Matmodlab2* are described.

 Dimension